-EMV is short for EuroPay®, MasterCard®, and Visa®—the three companies that created this intelligent chip technology in debit and credit cards used for in-person purchases or payments.
+EMV is short for EuroPay®, MasterCard®, and Visa®—the companies that created this intelligent chip technology in debit and credit cards for in-person purchases or payments.
 EMV technology was introduced to the US in 2011 and has dramatically decreased fraudulent transactions.
 This standard helps protect your business and your patients from any fraud that may try to happen at your point of sale.

 2. How do EMV chip cards fight fraud?

 Using microchip technology, chip cards generate a one-time code for every credit and debit card payment.
 EMV makes it nearly impossible to create counterfeit cards for in-store transactions.